How a Fundraising Consultant Can Rock Your Strategy

 When you have a better understanding of what a donor wants, you’ll be able to answer the questions that many donors will have when they consider supporting your cause.

-You may not be comfortable with every suggestion a consultant makes, but be open to their advice.
+You may not be comfortable with every suggestion a nonprofit consultant makes, but be open to their advice.
 Who knows?
 You might discover a new and effective approach to fundraising!

 The bottom line: A fresh perspective may be exactly what you need to revive your fundraising and create new and unique ways to encourage donors to support your mission.

 Whether you need help with prospect research or understanding your donors’ giving behaviors, hiring a fundraising consultant is an effective way to gain valuable insights into your supporters.
-If you don’t have a prospect researcher on your nonprofit’s team, you can hire a fundraising consultant to help you gain knowledge on your donors.
+If you don’t have a prospect researcher on your nonprofit’s team, you can hire a consultant to help you gain knowledge on your donors.

 In fact, there are nonprofit consulting firms whose entire focus is on gathering your supporters’ data and creating donor profiles.

 Additionally, one of the most common services that consultants offer is a feasibility study.
 The study can help your nonprofit figure out if you have the means to run a successful fundraiser.
 The study also includes prospect research, which helps nonprofits identify major gift donors.

-In addition to learning more about your prospects, a consultant can also help you analyze data on your supporters’ giving habits.
+In addition to learning more about your prospects, a nonprofit consultant can also help you analyze data on your supporters’ giving habits.
 The data that you gain from your supporters will help you improve your fundraising, solicitations, and engagement.
 With this information, you can tailor your fundraiser to meet your donors’ preferences.

 For example, if you find out that a good percentage of your donors give through their mobile devices, you can create an event that focuses on mobile giving or that encourages donors to use their phones.

 The bottom line: Researching your donors is an important step in the fundraising process.
 With the help of a fundraising consultant, you can gather and analyze the data that can inform your approach.